 Steps to transplanting your started plants:

-- Buy 3-inch nursery pots.
+- Get 3-inch nursery pots.
 These are perfect.

 - Dig out a hole.
-Make sure it’s large enough to hold your started plant.
+Make sure it’s large enough to fit your seedling’s root system.

-- Place each plant in its own pot.
+- Place each plant in its new pot.
 Be careful not to damage the root system while handling the plant.
-Try to pull the plant out at the base of its stem.
+Try to pull the plant out gently by the base of its stem.
 Loosening the soil slightly can help.
-Also, make sure the started plants are watered before transplanting.
+Also, I like to make sure the started plants are lightly watered before transplanting.

-This is almost an identical process to starting the seeds, but instead of putting seeds into the soil, you’re moving your plants.
+This is almost an identical process to starting the seeds, but instead of putting seeds into the soil, you’re moving the whole plants.
 Giving your starts adequate soil and space allows the plants to continue to grow without getting stunted.
 Without enough room, the plants will stop growing.

-Once you have transplanted your peppers, it is time to start your fertilization regimen.
-Your potting mix will likely contain some fertilizer, but it is best to supplement with the ideal nutrients regularly.
+Once you have transplanted your peppers, it is time to start your fertilizer regimen.
+Potting soil often contains some nutrients, but it is best to supplement with the ideal nutrients regularly.

-At this stage, we like to start lightly fertilizing every 2 weeks with a nitrogen-rich fertilizer.
-Any fertilizer with an even 5-5-5 or 10-10-10 makeup will work well.
+At this stage, we like to start lightly fertilizing every 1-2 weeks with a nitrogen-rich fertilizer.
+Any fertilizer with an even 5-5-5 or 10-10-10 makeup will work well, but organic is best to avoid burning the plants.
+Use at 1/4-1/2 the recommended strength to start, and increase as the plants grow larger.
 Don’t water too heavily when fertilizing, and be sure not to over-soak the soil.

 Tip: Make sure you have good drainage for your pots.
-If the water is forced to stay in the soil, it can cause rotting and insufficient oxygen levels.
+If the water is forced to stay in the soil, it can cause rotting and low oxygen levels.

 As the plants grow larger, and your lights are moved higher, the light will become more scattered and less effective.
-The plants will either need stronger artificial lighting, or to be moved outdoors into the sunlight.
+The plants will either need stronger artificial lighting or, ideally, to be moved outdoors into the sunlight.